mrnorman/miniWeather/README.md

 A deep copy from a device Array to a host Array will invoke `cudaMemcopy(...,cudaMemcpyDeviceToHost)`, and a deep copy from a host Array to a device Array will invoke `cudaMemcpy(...,cudaMemcpyHostToDevice)` under the hood.
 You will need to copy the send buffers from device to host just before calling `MPI_Isend()`, and you will need to copy the recv buffers from host to device just after `MPI_WaitAll()` on the receive requests, `req_r`.

+### Why Doesn't MiniWeather Use CUDA?

+Because if you've refactored your code to use kernel launching (i.e., CUDA), you should really be using a C++ portability framework.
+The code is basically identical, but it can run on many different backends from a single source.

+### Why Doesn't MiniWeather Use Kokkos or RAJA?

+I chose not to use the mainline C++ portability frameworks for two main reasons.

+1. It's much easier to compile and managed things with a C++ performance portability layer that's only 1K lines of code long, hence: [YAKL (Yet Another Kernel Launcher)](github.com/mrnorman/YAKL).
+2. With `YAKL.h` and `Array.h`, you can easily see for your self what's going on when we launch kernels using `parallel_for` on different hardware backends.

 # Numerical Experiments

 A number of numerical experiments are in the code for you to play around with.
 You can set these by changing the `data_spec_int` variable.